Creating and Configuring Drop Zones

 Displays the label for the drop zone, which is derived from these values in descending order of precedence:

 Important!
-If Dummy Name is displayed as the name of the drop zone, then the PT_ERCSUBPAGE_STUB subpage is positioned incorrectly on the page definition.
+If the label of a field other than the drop zone group box is displayed, then the PT_ERCSUBPAGE_STUB subpage is positioned incorrectly on the page definition.
 In particular, check the Order tab.

 |Used By Related Content||